cadihowley/cadihowley.github.io/writing/tutorial.md

 - Shelly (pro - free trial) app installed on your iPad

-## Installing Linux Ubuntu 20.04 onto the Raspberry Pi
+## Installing Linux

+In this step we will install Ubuntu 20.04 Server to the Raspberry Pi

 ### Preparing the SD card:
 1. Download the Ubuntu 20.04 image from the [Ubuntu](https://ubuntu.com/download/raspberry-pi) website onto your computer.